istio/istio/demos/apps/bookinfo/README.md

 1. Determine the Gateway ingress URL (TEMPORARY - instruction subject to change)

-   Determine the node on which the `gateway` (ingress controller) runs, and use the node's IP address as the external gateway IP.
+   Determine the node on which the `gateway` (ingress controller) runs and use the node's IP address as the external gateway IP.

    ```bash